PrestaShop/prestashop.github.io/news/_posts/2020-03-12-ps17-minor-release-lifecycle.md

 - Migration and rework of Back-office Order pages
 - Advanced currencies management

-Although it is very hard to estimate the size of this scope, we try to size it in order for the development phase to last 4 months.
+Although it is very hard to estimate the size of this scope, we try to size it in order for the development phase to last 4 months[2].

 When this scope is completed - i.e all github issues have reached the "Done" column of the Kanban - we trigger the [Feature Freeze](https://en.wikipedia.org/wiki/Freeze_(software_engineering)).